A brief introduction to the concept of Sentence

 The two most elementary forms to present a musical idea or theme are the sentence and the period.
 Both deal with the repetition of a so called basic (musical) idea.
 The repetition is a manner to improve the comprehensibility (getting familiar with the musical idea).
 Each of these concepts deal with repetition in a different way.

 This post is about the sentence.
+The post about the period can be found here.

 I find the introduction of Steven Laitz to the concept of sentence very appealing.
 It goes as follows (a parent calling her/his child to come in):